 This everlasting battle, “online learning vs traditional learning”, has been gaining traction in recent years.
-While the term college is usually connected with packed auditoriums and chaotic organization, this might stop being true.
+Traditional college, with its packed auditoriums and chaotic organization, might be facing disruption.
 Distance learning is becoming more and more popular each year.

 Many students are deciding to forego traditional high education and commit to an online university or a specialized course.